Herschel Greer Stadium: No-hitters and perfect games

 Greer Stadium was the setting for eight no-hit games, including one perfect game.
 The first took place on May 16, 1981, when Jeff Cornell, of the visiting Jacksonville Suns, pitched a 4–0 no-hit game against the Sounds.
 The second no-hitter at Greer was Jim Deshaies' 5–1 win over the Columbus Astros on May 4, 1984.
-In the second inning, Deshaies walked three batters and hit another, accounting for the only Astros run of the game, part of a seven-inning doubleheader.
+In the second inning, Deshaies walked two batters and hit another, loading the bases for Ty Gainey, who hit into a fielder's choice that allowed Mark Strucher to score the Astros' only run of the game, the second part of a seven-inning doubleheader.
 The third, a 6–0 win over the Oklahoma City 89ers, was thrown by Nashville's Bryan Kelly on July 17, 1985.
 Kelly allowed just one baserunner via a walk in the near-perfect game.

 In a rare occurrence, the Sounds and the Indianapolis Indians exchanged no-hitters on back-to-back nights on August 6 and 7, 1988.
 First, Indianapolis' Randy Johnson and Pat Pacillo combined for a no-hit loss against the Sounds, a 1–0 Nashville win.
 Nashville won when Lenny Harris walked to first base, stole second base and third base, and then came home, scoring on a groundout.
 The next night, Nashville's Jack Armstrong registered a no-hit game against the Indians, a 4–0 Sounds victory.
 This was the only time in American Association history that teams played in back-to-back no-hit games.

 On April 7, 2003, John Wasdin tossed a perfect game at Greer in a 4–0 win over the Albuquerque Isotopes.
 This was just the second nine-inning perfect complete game in the 100-year history of the Pacific Coast League.
 Wasdin threw 100 pitches, striking out 15 batters.
 Later in the year, on August 2, Colorado Springs Sky Sox pitchers Chris Gissell (7 innings pitched (IP)) and Jesús Sánchez (2 IP) combined for a no-hit 3–0 win against the Sounds.
 The final no-hit effort at Greer took place on July 15, 2006, when Nashville pitchers Carlos Villanueva (6 IP), Mike Meyers (2 IP), and Alec Zumwalt (1 IP) combined on a 2–0 win over the Memphis Redbirds.